 Our Analysis and Test Results

 Like all the Chacos we tested, the Z/1 Classic has a strongly molded footbed that doesn't soften or break down at all with continued use.
 If you have medium-to-high arches, you'll probably love it!
-If you have low arches or flat feet, it's possible that these will never feel comfortable.
+These may never feel comfortable if you have low arches or flat feet.

 Beyond the footbed issue, this model takes a little bit of breaking in, but once you've done it, the materials feel great against the skin, and the wide, perfectly adjustable straps distribute pressure and feel like a big old sandal hug.
 We have heard reports that Chaco's straps seem to have gotten stiffer in recent years, so don't be surprised if it takes your feet a few miles to feel good in these.

 The Z/1 shines here, as do all the Chaco models in our test.
-From loose dirt trails to uneven boulder-hopping to river crossings, this model basically never slips.
+This model basically never slips from loose dirt trails to uneven boulder-hopping to river crossings.
 We're so confident in this sandal's traction that we happily wear it as our primary shoe on multi-day backpacking trips, knowing it can handle whatever terrain we encounter.

 For a sandal with such excellent traction, the outsole on the Z/1 has surprisingly shallow lugs.
 This, combined with the relative thickness of the sole, give this model slightly less monkey grip than more flexible and deep-lugged options.
 If you want your feet to be able to contour around really uneven rocks, consider more aggressive lugs.

 Ah, the famous Chaco flow-through strap!
-This adjustment style is admittedly a pain at first, but once the sandal is dialed, you won't find a better fit.
+This adjustment style is admittedly a pain at first, but you won't find a better fit once the sandal is dialed.

 The straps on the Z/1 are actually one continuous piece of webbing that flows in and out of the footbed to create three straps across the top of the foot and one heel strap.
 To loosen one strap, you tighten another.
 This takes some getting used to — depending on how familiar you are with Chacos and how good you are at following instructions from Youtube, it might take 10-15 minutes for you to get your sandals fitting properly out of the box.
 From there, you can easily tighten or loosen the ankle buckle to get the sandal on and off, but adjustments to the other straps usually require removing the sandal and tinkering.